-The Law Society of British Columbia has disbarred lawyer Peter Darren Steven Hart, commonly known as Darren Hart, (for a second time.)
+The Law Society of British Columbia has disbarred a BC lawyer, Darren Hart, for the second time.

-The 2nd disbarment was for professional misconduct involving the “self-serving” handling of funds entrusted to him by a vulnerable client, including taking the owners of his company, Hart Management, on a trip to Las Vegas with the improperly obtained money.
+The 2nd disbarment was for professional misconduct involving the “self-serving” handling of funds entrusted to him by a vulnerable client, including taking the owners of his company on a trip to Las Vegas with the improperly obtained money.
 The lawyers and staff paid for their own flights and hotel.

 The Las Vegas trip involved:

-- Spending $15,000 on a poolside cabana at the Cosmopolitan hotel
+- Spending around $15,000 on a poolside cabana at the Cosmopolitan hotel

 - VIP booths at the Foundation Room Las Vegas (Mandalay Bay Hotel)

-- A Louis Vuitton purse for his business partner, Sylvia Murr of Victoria BC
+- A pair of around $2000 shoes for his business partner, Sylvia Murr of Victoria BC

 - Steak dinners at STK Steakhouse (both in Vegas and later in Los Angeles)